ksalgotra/Data_Structures_Lab/README.md

 # Data_Structures_Lab
-contains files regarding solutions to the assignments, assignments will be uploaded soon
+contains files regarding solutions to the assignments